 - 16) The Company has accumulated loss which has resulted into erosion of the Company's net worth.
 The management feels that this erosion is temporary in nature and the Company's future business plans and prospects will help the Company to turn around in future.
-The promoter of the Company has assured to infuse the funds as and when required, hence the Company has prepared its Financial Statements on going concern basis. - 17) Previous year figures have been regrouped/ rearranged wherever necessary to confirm to the current year classification.
+The promoter of the Company has assured to infuse the funds as and when required, hence the Company has prepared its Financial Statements on going concern basis. - 17) The SARS-CoV-2 virus responsible for COVID-19 continues to spread across the globe and India.
+On March 11, 2020, the COVID-19 outbreak was declared a global pandemic by the World Health Organization.
+The Indian Government has taken various measures to contain the spread of virus including a strict lockdown, which was further extended across the country.
+'Power generation and transmission units' is on the list of essential services.
+The COVID-19 outbreak has contributed to a decrease in global and local economic activities including power consumption.
+The extent to which the COVID-19 pandemic will impact the Company's results depend on future developments, which are uncertain, including, among other things, any new information concerning the severity of the COVID-19 pandemic and any action to contain its spread or mitigate its impact whether government mandated or elected by the Company. - 18) Previous year figures have been regrouped/ rearranged wherever necessary to confirm to the current year classification.